jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-4. Verify that when a user enters a valid email addess and password, but the email address and / or password is incorrect and clicks on the sign in button, they are redirected back to the sign in page and a toast appears informing them that their email address and / or password is incorrect.
+4. Verify that when a user enters a valid email addess and password, but the email address and / or password is incorrect and clicks on the sign in button, the page reloads and a toast appears informing them that their email address and / or password is incorrect.

     - Outcome: Pass